Help with health costs

 If you do not get these benefits but have a low income, you may still be able to get some help with health costs through the Low Income Scheme (see below).

-If you’re not sure whether you can get any of your costs paid for, call the NHS Help with Health Costs helpline on 0300 330 1343.
+If you’re not sure whether you can get any of your costs paid for, call the NHS helpline on 0191 232 5371.

 Help if you're on means-tested benefits

-You will get free prescriptions, dental treatment, eyesight tests, wigs and fabric supports if you (or your partner,) get:
+You'll get free prescriptions, dental treatment, eyesight tests, wigs and fabric supports if you (or your partner, if you have one) receive: